 A St. Louis County police officer shot and killed October 6 filled his Facebook page with pictures of his child in police regalia and posted a memorial picture of a slain Memphis officer that included a powerful and now even more poignant phrase: “I matter.”

 Snyder, 33, was a four-year veteran of the St. Louis County Police Department who was gunned down while responding to a disturbance call, police said.
 Police said he was shot “pointblank,” immediately after exiting his squad car.
 He left behind a young family.
+His wife, a year after his death, posted a heartbreaking note on Facebook.
+You can read it below.

 The suspect was identified as Trenton Forster, an 18-year-old already facing a felony marijuana charge and who allegedly filled his social media account with disgust for the police and posts about drug use.